 Foreign language requirement: It behooves you to be knowledgeable of the primary language of the country you want to study in, however, it is not required.
 Depending on the program, you may be required to take the native language course as part of your curriculum while studying abroad.

-Transferring credits: Students will work with the Office of Transfer Affairs to check if courses taken abroad will come back as courses here at UVM.
-Working with David Dearden, Study Abroad Academic Advisor, will help in aligning courses taken abroad with completion of program requirements.
+Transferring credits: Students will work with the Office of Transfer Affairs to verify courses that are taken abroad will transfer back to UVM.
+Working with the Grossman School of Business Study Abroad Liaison will help in aligning courses taken abroad with completion of program requirements.
 In some cases, course approval may be made conditional upon examination of course materials following return from study abroad.
 Please also note that you must earn a C or better for a course to transfer and your GPA earned abroad will not impact your UVM transcript or GPA.